Emergency Shower & Eye Wash

 Be aware of what’s required and Save Time searching for information

 There are some exceptions to this.
-Federal legislation covers employees of the federal government and Crown agencies and corporations across Canada.
+Federal legislation covers federal government employees and Crown agencies and corporations across Canada.
 The Canada Labour Code also applies to employees of companies or sectors that operate across provincial or international borders.

 We suggest you visit the Canadian Centre for Occupational Health and Safety

-The CCOHS also has an Emergency Response Planning Guide for sale which may be helpful in developing your emergency shower requirements Canada response plan.
+The CCOHS also sells an Emergency Response Planning Guide, which may be helpful in developing your emergency shower requirements Canada response plan.

 AS4775 – Australian Standard for emergency eye wash and emergency shower